uhudlukey/ReactSpFxPnP/README.md

 - Lexcel toggle
 - Submit and cancel buttons (I missed them off when I copied from the example!)
+- Managed metadata now added to list column from form

 ## [0.0.1] - 2019-02-28